arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/FastClusterRestore.md

 Fast Cluster Restore
 ====================

-The restore procedure documented in this page is recommended to speed up the performance of [_arangorestore_](../Arangorestore/README.md) in a Cluster environment.
+The _Fast Cluster Restore_ procedure documented in this page is recommended to speed up the performance of [_arangorestore_](../Arangorestore/README.md) in a Cluster environment.

 It is assumed that a Cluster environment is running and a _logical_ backup with [_arangodump_](../Arangodump/README.md) has already been taken.